-If you are writing a 'show what you think' essay ( i.e. discussion, argument, or problem-solution type essays), you should include a thesis (or problem) statement.
+If you're writing a 'show what you think' essay (i.e. discussion, argument, or problem-solution type essays), you should include a thesis, or problem, statement.

-A thesis statement is a short and simple, one to two sentence summary of the position, argument or problem that you are going to develop in your assignment.
-Here's what your introduction should include:
+A thesis statement is a short, simple, one to two sentence summary of the position, argument or problem that you're going to develop in your assignment.

 - Information that sets the scene

-- What the essay will do.. ( i.e the route map... what comes first, second, and third etc
+- What the essay will do, i.e. the route-map - what comes first, second, third etc.

-As you can see, a thesis statement can usually be found at the end of the introduction.
+As you can see, a thesis statement should usually come at the end of the introduction.